DrugBud-Suite/CADD_Vault/docs/index.md

 Number of publications: 951
 Number of code repositories: 805
-Number of webserver links: 122- Datasets for Drug Design
+Number of webserver links: 122
 ## How to Use the Vault

 The vault can be accessed here : **[Computer-Aided Drug Design (CADD) Vault](https://drugbud-suite.github.io/CADD_Vault/)**